 Shoulder anatomy

-Shoulder anatomy is complex at best.
-From a bony standpoint, the glenohumeral joint (GH) doesn’t offer much stability and thus, relies heavily on thick, broad ligaments and muscles to keep everything in place.
+The shoulder consists of many bones that form a joint with tendons, ligaments, muscles, cartilages, connective tissues, and nerves.
+The glenohumeral joint (GH) doesn’t offer much stability and relies on thick, broad ligaments and muscles to keep everything in place.

-Often, this joint is described as a golf ball on a tee when it comes to visualizing the relationship between the humerus (arm bone) and the glenoid fossa of the scapula (shoulder blade).
+This joint is often described as a golf ball on a tee when it comes to visualizing the relationship between the humerus (arm bone) and the glenoid fossa of the scapula (shoulder blade).

 The glenoid labrum works to create some stability by deepening the tee portion of the joint.
-Along with the labrum and glenohumeral ligaments, there are 17 different muscles attached to the scapula—a bone that’s hardly considered important by most laypeople.
+Along with the labrum and glenohumeral ligaments, there are 17 different muscles attached to the scapula.

-When you work long hours on a computer or spend a lot of time driving, your muscles can become lengthened from poor postural awareness.
-As such, stretching the front of the shoulder and strengthening the back of the shoulder is often a critical element of shoulder rehab.
+When you work long hours on a computer or spend a lot of time driving, your muscles can become lengthened from a hunching posture.
+As such, stretching the front of the shoulder and strengthening the back of the shoulder may help reduce the hunching.

 Timing is also important for healthy shoulders, which is called a scapulohumeral rhythm.
 The scapula creates a “roof” over the top of the humerus (via the acromion process), which requires these bones to work together when raising your arm above shoulder height.
 When they’re working well together, the subacromial space is maintained during motion.

-The rotator cuff is another critical part of scapulohumeral rhythm.
-Most of us think of the rotator cuff as a group of muscles that are used to throw a baseball or football, but it also plays a major role in keeping the humerus seated on the glenoid.
+The rotator cuff is a group of muscles that assist in moving and stabilizing the shoulder, such as throwing a football or lifting a heavy weight.
+It also plays a major role in keeping the humerus seated on the glenoid.
 From the original analogy, these muscles keep the golf ball centered on the tee.

 Types of shoulder pain